MagantiNeeharika/GoogleCapstoneProject/README.md

     - **Spring :** A smart water bottle that is connected to the beallbeat app, and is helpful in keeping track of the hydration levels of the users.<br>
     - **Bellabeat Membership :** A subscription-based membership program for users.<br>

+**Questions that will guide the analysis are:** <br>
+1. What are some trends in smart device usage?
+2. How could these trends apply to Bellabeat customers?
+3. How could these trends help influence Bellabeat Marketing Strategy?

 #### PROBLEM/ BUSINESS TASK/ AIM

 #### ANALYSIS